dstaulcu/duplicate_media_finder/README.md

    ```

 ## Notes
-- The app no longer deletes files directly.
-Instead, you can annotate files for later action.
 - Scanning large drives or folders may take time.
 - Settings (file types, skip folders) are saved in `settings.yaml`.